thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 or relative performance of different designs, but you should expect results in practice to vary widely from the cycle life value predicted.

-For materials not contained in the materials table (PROP_CALC_METHOD=2 or 3), ODOP:Spring does not have enough information available to directly calculate cycle life and so the CYCLE_LIFE variable is set to zero.
-In this case, the FS_CYCLE_LIFE variable described here can be used to get some indication of a design's life in a specific cyclic application.
+For materials not contained in the materials table (PROP\_CALC\_METHOD=2 or 3), ODOP:Spring does not have enough information available to directly calculate cycle life and so the CYCLE\_LIFE variable is set to zero.
+In this case, the FS\_CYCLE\_LIFE variable described here can be used to get some indication of a design's life in a specific cyclic application.

+The user may select
-During the normal startup dialog, the user may supply a number that describes one of eight possible combinations of "cycle life conditions" and surface treatments (shot peening) expected in the application of the spring being designed.
-The response is used to select a value for %_TENSILE_ENDUR from the materials table (.MAT suffix) which then is applied to the interpolated value of tensile strength for that material and wire diameter to produce a value for the material's endurance limit (STRESS_LIM_ENDUR).
+one of eight possible combinations of "cycle life conditions" and surface treatments (shot peening) expected in the application of the spring being designed.
+The selection is used to determine a value for %\_TENSILE\_ENDUR from the materials table which then is applied to the interpolated value of tensile strength for that material and wire diameter to produce a value for the material's endurance limit (STRESS\_LIM\_ENDUR).

-As illustrated in the tutorial section TUTOR4, the default startup files supplied with ODOP:Spring do not provide default constraints for CYCLE_LIFE or FS_CYCLE_LIFE.
-Simply designating a LIFE_CATEGORY in the startup dialog is not enough to have ODOP:Spring search for designs with a long cycle life.
+As illustrated in the tutorial section TUTOR4, the default start point (startup) supplied with ODOP:Spring does not provide default constraints for CYCLE\_LIFE or FS\_CYCLE\_LIFE.
+Simply designating a LIFE\_CATEGORY is not enough to have ODOP:Spring search for designs with a long cycle life.
-To have ODOP:Spring search for designs with a long cycle life, use commands such as:
+To have ODOP:Spring search for designs with a long cycle life, use menu items such as:

-    CHANGE  CYCLE_LIFE  MIN  nnnnnn
+    CHANGE  CYCLE\_LIFE  MIN  nnnnnn
-    CHANGE  FS_CYCLE_LIFE  MIN  1.0
+    CHANGE  FS\_CYCLE\_LIFE  MIN  1.0

-FS_CYCLE_LIFE is the factor of safety produced in a calculation originally developed by Soderberg.
-The calculation of FS_CYCLE_LIFE includes the material's endurance limit (STRESS_LIM_ENDUR), plus static and fluctuating components of stress.
+FS\_CYCLE\_LIFE is the factor of safety produced in a calculation originally developed by Soderberg.
+The calculation of FS\_CYCLE\_LIFE includes the material's endurance limit (STRESS\_LIM\_ENDUR), plus static and fluctuating components of stress.

-If a design has FS_CYCLE_LIFE greater than 1.0, then the combination of average stress and the fluctuating component of stress for that design is reasonably small compared to the endurance limit.
-A life that exceeds the value selected in the initial dialog may be expected in an application cycling between point 1 and point 2.
+If a design has FS\_CYCLE\_LIFE greater than 1.0, then the combination of average stress and the fluctuating component of stress for that design is reasonably small compared to the endurance limit.
+A life that exceeds the value selected in LIFE\_CATEGORY may be expected in an application cycling between point 1 and point 2.

 Remember that the endurance limit will vary as a function of the material